mikependon/RepoDB/Docs/pages/repositoryoperations.rst

 Below are the parameters:

-- **where**: an expression to used when deleting a record.
+- **where/whereOrPrimaryKey**: an expression to used when deleting a record.
 When set to `null` it deletes all the data from the database.
 - **transaction (optional)**: the transaction object to be used when deleting a data.
 - **returns**: an instance of integer that holds the number of rows affected by the execution.